Outgoing president: Moncef Marzouki

 Veteran dissident Moncef Marzouki was installed as president in December 2011, a few months after the popular protests which forced autocratic leader Zine al-Abidine Ben Ali from power and which inspired the Arab Spring uprisings across the region.

 Members of the constitutional assembly, the interim parliament, voted to elect Mr Marzouki as president, the second most powerful role after the prime minister.

-He is widely respected for his opposition to former president Ben Ali, and is seen as a likely counterweight to the Islamist Ennahda party which became the country's dominant political force in the elections of October 2011.
+He is widely respected for his opposition to former president Ben Ali and is as a counterweight to the Islamist Ennahda party, which became the country's dominant political force in the elections of October 2011.

 His curt demeanour, hard-hitting speech, craggy face and oversize glasses have made him a cartoonists' delight.